jeffmagill/jeffmagill.dev/content/blog/lets-breakdown-this-websites-tech-stack.md

 ---
-title: This site's Tech Stack - A Developer's Experience
+title: Let's Breakdown This Website's Tech Stack
 description: Here I will ramble about the tools and technologies I used to build this website.
 image: /images/blog/peter-pryharski-rusted-car-unsplash.jpg
 tags: tools
 created: 1728061704